A building warrant of fitness makes sure that the Specified systems in your building are maintained, inspected and reported.

 You are required by law to have annual written reports relating to the inspection, maintenance and reporting procedures of the compliance schedule signed by each person who has carried out those procedures.
 Keep the reports with the compliance schedule for two years and make sure they are accessible when inspections are carried out.

-View information on IQP’s registered to supply documentation in the South Island.
+View information on IQP’s registered to supply documentation (external link) in the South Island.

 A month before a building warrant of fitness is due to expire, we will send you (as building owner) a reminder letter.
 The reminder letter includes information on completing the building warrant of fitness form (Form 12):